 Forced labor is technically frowned upon.
 This is why there have been many times in my parenting life that I have used bribery to keep my own sanity.
 Of course my kids have chores that are required as admittance to continued residence in our home, but sometimes there are things that I ask them to do that are above and beyond.
 For example, sometimes the baby needs constant attention to the point that I consider putting her on a Craigslist post.
 When these times arise I typically tell one or both of the other kiddos that if they agree to entertain the baby for 15-minutes I will make it worth their while.
 There is no shame in this.
 Bribery will make life so much easier for everyone, particularly Mama.

-I’m not saying that all the fancy “mom hacks” post are wrong.
+I’m not saying that all the fancy “mom hacks” posts are wrong.
 Actually… yes I am.
 Screw all of that perfect parenting crap.
 Let’s all just be completely honest with one another and admit that it is ok to suck as a parent every now and then.